A while back, I wrote about whether it was a good time to buy real estate.

 While I argued that it certainly wasn’t a bad time, thanks to the reduced home prices and rock-bottom mortgage rates, I didn’t really touch on why one would buy now.

-Back during the housing boom, the trend was clear.
-Buy as much as you can now and flip it in six months, a year, etc.
+Back during the housing boom, the thinking was clear.
+Buy as much as you can now and flip it in six months, a year, etc. You’ll make money!

 After all, home prices will definitively be much higher in a few months.
 And can you imagine how high they’ll be a year from now?